cmorley191/demofile-net/UPDATING_SCHEMA.md

 # Updating generated schema classes

+## Method 1: cmorley191/SchemaGenDemofileNet-cm191

+Retrieves the schema statically by reading the game's `.dll` files; based on [neverlosecc/source2gen](https://github.com/neverlosecc/source2gen)

+See full instructions in [cmorley191/SchemaGenDemofileNet-cm191](https://github.com/cmorley191/SchemaGenDemofileNet-cm191)'s README (including specific instructions for this repo).

+## Method 2: saul/CS2SchemaGen

+Retrieves the schema dynamically by accessing the Source 2 SDK while the game is running, by integrating itself as a game plugin/addon.

+Instructions:

 1. Build https://github.com/saul/cs2schemagen - note you may need to change the path in [main.cpp](https://github.com/saul/CS2SchemaGen/blob/main/src/plugin/main.cpp#L42) depending on the game you're building for
 2. Copy the resulting `server.dll` to: `...\Steam\steamapps\common\Deadlock\game\citadel\addons\bin\win64` (you will need to create this directory the first time)
 3. Update the game's `gameinfo.gi` to add the `addons` directory to the search path: